Our game is actually in 3D! “What is this powerful magic you wield?!” you may ask yourself. 🀯 Read below to find out.

 Tilted sprites can lead to an issue where the asset will clip into boundaries, like in the picture below.
 Choosing between tilted or stretched is a case-by-case situation.

 Again, tilted sprites were causing issues.
 They may clip into the 3D invisible object and cast a shadow on itself, like in the picture below.
-Knowing when to use tilted or stretched is often a trial-and-error process.
+Knowing when to use tilted or stretched is often a trial and error process.

 We also use 3D models for particular game objects like our interactive cabinets.
 It allows our animations to cast the correct shadows and not clip into walls.
-See the resulting shadows below.